varnish/Varnish-Book/varnish_book.rst

    The Varnish Massive Storage Engine (MSE) is an improved storage backend for Varnish Plus only.
    Its main improvements are decreased disk IO load and lower storage fragmentation.
    MSE is designed and tested with storage sizes up to 10 TB.

-   While `malloc` is used swap to store data to disk, `file` and MSE use memory to cache the data instead.

    ..
 Choosing the storage backend